 For the buttermilk galette dough:

 - If using a stand mixer, place flour and salt in mixer bowl.
-Add cold butter and, using the paddle attachment, cut butter into the flour on medium speed.
-Stop mixing when the butter is in smaller (pea-size), but still visible pieces.
+Add cold butter and, using the paddle attachment, cut butter into flour on medium speed.
+Stop mixing when butter is in pea-sized (but still visible) pieces.

 - With mixer on slow speed, add cold buttermilk in a thin stream to the flour/butter mixture.

-- When buttermilk is almost all used, and mixture is barely holding together in a rough mass, remove it from the mixer and pour onto work surface.
+- When buttermilk is almost entirely used and mixture is barely holding together in a rough mass, remove it from mixer and pour onto work surface.
 Add remaining buttermilk, lightly fluffing it into the flour mixture.
 A few drops more liquid may be needed.

-- When the flour mixture is moist enough to hold together into a rough dough, divide it into two flat discs, wrap in plastic wrap and chill until firm.
+- When flour mixture is moist enough to hold together in a rough dough, divide into two flat discs, wrap in plastic wrap and chill until firm.

 - Meanwhile, make galette fillings.